tcheukueppoo/maat/docs/class.md

               |     |
               v     v
               R5--->R6

 ```

 The above is a class `A` which does roles which are connected to a network of
-other roles, I believe this rarely occurs in practice though it looks correct.
-Some folks can't stop doing crazy things and I can't stop thinking of crazy
-possibilities which is why I believe doing a graph traversal to determine all
+other roles, I believe doing a graph traversal to determine all the roles that
-the roles that need to be composed in `A` is necessary.
+need to be composed in `A` is a necessity

 The above translates to the following Maat code: